Vassilis Spanoulis: 2008–09 season

-In 2009, Spanoulis led Panathinaikos to the coveted Triple Crown title, as they won the EuroLeague 2008–09 season's championship, the Greek League 2008–09 season's championship, and the 2009 Greek Cup title, all in the same club season.
+In 2009, Spanoulis led Panathinaikos to the coveted European Triple Crown title, as they won the EuroLeague 2008–09 season's championship, the Greek League 2008–09 season's championship, and the 2009 Greek Cup title, all in the same club season.
+Panathinaikos Athens' 2008–09 season team is often considered to be the best EuroLeague team of all time, by European basketball media and analysts.
 During the 2008–09 club season, Spanoulis was named to the All-EuroLeague Team, and he was also named the EuroLeague Final Four MVP.
 In addition to that, he was named to the Greek Basket League Best Five, and he was also named the 2009 Greek League MVP.

 After the 2008–09 club season, Spanoulis finished the year of 2009, by leading the senior Greek national team to the bronze medal at the 2009 EuroBasket, where he was also named to the EuroBasket All-Tournament Team.
-Due to all of his accomplishments and achievements, Spanoulis won the highly prestigious and coveted BTA Balkan Athlete of the Year, which is an award that is given to the calendar year's best athlete that has citizenship in one of the twelve nations of the Balkans region.
+Due to all his accomplishments and achievements, Spanoulis won the highly prestigious and coveted BTA Balkan Athlete of the Year, which is an award that is given to the calendar year's best athlete that has citizenship in one of the twelve nations of the Balkans region.
 Spanoulis is the only basketball player to ever win the award.